whit2333/EXPERIMENT_replay/README.md

 setup a new "upstream" remote.
 (Please keep the commit history so new non-experiment specific features can always be pushed upstream).

-This repo was fored from `UTIL_SIDIS` repository and all files were moved into the `UTIL` directory.
+This repo was forked from `UTIL_SIDIS` repository and all files were moved into the `UTIL` directory.